cameronsage923/OGLESBY-Python-Portfolio/basic-streamlit-app/README.md

 # How to run the app:

-Run the following command in your terminal:
+To run the app, you may copy and past the following command in your terminal:

 streamlit run basic_streamlit_app/main.py